 *Paperbacks & paper editions with detailed cataloguing fall into the other price categories.

-In lieu of the lost fees, the library will accept a new copy of the exact title and edition lost.
 When material borrowed from outside our library system is lost, the fees are set by the owning library and the AVRL price list and the replacement rule does not apply.